Yandex Cloud

 Port forwardingPort forwarding

-To access a component's network interface from the internet, create an intermediate virtual machine in Yandex Compute Cloud.
+To access a component's network interface from the internet, create a jump host VM in Yandex Compute Cloud.

 Requirements for a jump host VM:

-• It must have an assigned public IP address.
+• It must have a public IP address assigned.

-• It must be hosted in the same network as the required Yandex Data Processing cluster.
+• It must be hosted in the same network as your Yandex Data Processing cluster.

-• Security group settings must allow traffic exchange with the cluster via the ports of the appropriate components.
+• Security group settings must allow traffic exchange with the cluster via the ports of the components in question.

 Learn more about configuring security groups for connections with port forwarding here.